 This approach clearly isn’t minimizing network requests.
 However, this architecture is what allows CommCare mobile and web apps to share the majority of their logic, which is huge for developing and maintaining features to work on both platforms.

-Since web apps depends on HQ, formplayer, and the core CommCare engine, web apps development frequently involves working with multiple repositories, in multiple languages, which may have different release processes.
+The relationships between HQ, formplayer, and mobile mean that web apps work frequently involves working in multiple languages, in multiple repositories, which may have different release processes.

 As an example, consider registration from the case list: